 Blockchain is a highly secure and immutable record-keeping technology.
 Bad actors can't break into the system or forge the data stored on it.
 This distributed ledger technology records transactions and related data in multiple places at the same time, which prevents a single point of failure and validates every piece of information it stores.

 Compared to traditional databases that store data in rows, columns, tables and files, a blockchain is decentralized and managed by computers in a peer-to-peer network.
 It stores data in chained blocks; during a transaction, each block of data is sent to every computer node in the network, where it's authorized and then attached to the blockchain securely.
-Once added, a block cannot be changed.
+Once added, a block can't be changed.

-The validation process ensures the data is unique and legitimate with time stamps to prove it.
+The validation process ensures the data is unique and legitimate with timestamps to prove it.
 Should someone try to swap out a block, copy it or change its state, the network of computers that constitute the blockchain receives an alert immediately and no one can add new blocks to the chain until the issue is addressed.

 How blockchain is transforming data center architecture